dhupxd/hello-world/README.md

 # hello-world
-My first project in Github
+My first project in Github.
+Hello world, my name is PXD, I am a student in DHU